 - Lactase (β-Galactosidase) deficiency is the principal cause of lactose malabsorption.

-- It is an enzyme produced by intestinal villi that can hydrolyze lactose into galactose and glucose.
+- It is an enzyme intestinal villi produce to hydrolyze lactose into galactose and glucose.

-- Secondary hypolactasia can result from any damage to the small intestinal mucosal brush border or an increase of the gastrointestinal transit time.
+- Secondary hypolactasia can result from any small intestinal mucosal brush border damage or an increase in gastrointestinal transit time.